MicrosoftDocs/win32/desktop-src/medfound/processing-media-data-with-the-source-reader.md

-﻿---
+---
-Description: 'This topic describes how to use the Source Reader to process media data.' ms.assetid: '583f5736-f767-47c5-8fdc-b3645aed59f6'
+Description: This topic describes how to use the Source Reader to process media data. ms.assetid: 583f5736-f767-47c5-8fdc-b3645aed59f6
-title: Using the Source Reader to Process Media Data
+title: Using the Source Reader to Process Media Data ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using the Source Reader to Process Media Data